 Although this driving maneuver is permitted, they are still dangerous and should be avoided whenever possible.

-U-turns are 180-degree rotations used to quickly reverse direction on a road that’s not divided by a median.
-I’m sure many of us have pulled one or two u-turns when in a rush or when we think no one is looking.
+A U turn is a 180-degree turn that is used to quickly reverse direction on a road that’s not divided by a median.
+I’m sure many of us have used this driving maneuver when in a rush or when we think no one is looking.

-- The driver of any vehicle shall not turn the vehicle so as to proceed in the opposite direction on any street in a business district and shall not, on any other street, so turn a vehicle unless the movement can be made in safety and without interfering with other traffic.
+Cities, villages and/or townships can prohibit them if they have adopted Rule 434 of the Uniform Traffic Code, which provides the “driver of any vehicle shall not turn the vehicle so as to proceed in the opposite direction on any street in a business district and shall not, on any other street, so turn a vehicle unless the movement can be made in safety and without interfering with other traffic.”
+(See R 28.1434)

 Can you get a ticket for making one even though they are permitted?

 Even though U turns are legal under Michigan law, you could get a ticket for: (1) disobeying a sign prohibiting U turns; (2) speeding (MCL 257.627(1)); (3) reckless driving (MCL 257.626); (4) careless or negligent driving (MCL 257.626b); (5) impeding traffic (MCL 257.676b(1)); and/or (6) a turn not “made in safety” (MCL 257.648(1)).

 Even though U turns are legal in Michigan, are they dangerous?